apis/org-rename/README.md

 # org-replace
-Small utility which allows to update GitHub organization to new name for local repositories recursively
+Small utility which allows mass update of GitHub organization name for local git repositories